NuttidaLab/spikeRNN/docs/contributing.rst

 * **Discussions**: Use GitHub discussions for questions
 * **Email**: Contact maintainers for security issues

-Thank you for contributing to SpikeRNN!
+Thank you for contributing to spikeRNN!